Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Treatment choices for a man with prostate cancer depend on several things.
-These include his age and overall health, size and location of the cancer, the results of lab tests, and the stage of the cancer.
+The treatment choices for prostate cancer depend on several things.
+These include your age and overall health, and the size and location of the cancer.
+They also include lab test results and the stage of the cancer.
 When prostate cancer is only in the prostate or has only spread to nearby areas, it is called early-stage prostate cancer.
 This means stage I and II, and some stage III prostate cancers.
 It’s also called localized or local prostate cancer.
-Your health care provider may advise 1 or more of these treatments if you have early-stage prostate cancer.

 The goal of active surveillance is to watch a cancer that is growing very slowly and will not likely do any harm for a long time, if ever.
 Active surveillance is done because the treatments for prostate cancer can cause more harm than living with the disease.
 This may be a strategy for you if your cancer is only in the prostate, does not cause symptoms, and is not likely to shorten your life.
 Active surveillance usually invovles PSA tests, rectal exams, and biopsies done on a regular schedule.
-If the cancer is growing or begins to cause symptoms, treatment such as surgery or radiation therapy may be done at that point.
+If the cancer starts growing faster or begins to cause symptoms, treatment such as surgery or radiation therapy may be done at that point.